LXJS/training-webrtc/WORKSHOP.md

 1. This application only supports one-to-one video chat.
 How might you change the design to enable more than one person to share the same video chat room?
 (Look at [talky.io](http://talky.io) for an example of this in action.)

-2. The example has the room name _foo_ hard coded.
+2. The solution has the room name _foo_ hard coded.
 What would be the best way to enable other room names?

 3. Does the app work on mobile?
 Try it out on a phone, on a 7" and a 10" tablet.
 What layout, UI and UX changes would be required to ensure a good mobile experience?